 What is Gum Recontouring?

-Gum recontouring reshapes or resculpts your gumline by removing excess gum tissue around your teeth.
-Alternately, if you have gum recession, the procedure involves restoring gum tissue.
+Gum recontouring reshapes or resculpts your gumline by adding or removing excess gum tissue around your teeth.

 This procedure is done to improve the look of the gums, teeth, or smile.

 When recession of the gingiva occurs, the body loses a natural defense against both bacterial penetration and trauma.
 When gum recession is a problem gum reconstruction using grafting techniques is an option.

 When there is only minor recession, some healthy gingiva often remains and protects the tooth, so that no treatment other than modifying home care practices is necessary.
 However, when recession reaches the mucosa, the first line of defense against bacterial penetration is lost.

 In addition, gum recession often results in root sensitivity to hot and cold foods as well as an unsightly appearance to the gum and tooth.
 Also, gum recession, when significant, can predispose to worsening recession and expose the root surface, which is softer than enamel, leading to root caries and root gouging.